 New Vehicle sales in New Zealand have continued to grow and in recent months the 12 month moving average growth has however continued to increased at a slower rate.
 In April 2015 a total of 6 150 new cars were sold and in April 2016 the figure was once again up to 6 790 a small increase of 0.4% on the twelve month moving average.
 April has been a good month contributing to an improvement in the 12 monthly outlook .

 House sales have once again lead the way in the local economy with yet again good sales volumes recorded in April with median prices still subdued .

 The top category this month was Hardware and Homeware at 14.7% over the same 12 month period of last year with Bars cafes and restaurants still showing continued growth at 11.6 % over the same period last year.

 Top 3 sectors were

-Hardware and Homeware 14.7%
+- Hardware and Homeware 14.7%

 - Bars cafes and restaurants 11.6%

 The bottom three sectors were

 - Furniture and Flooring(1.5%)

 The accommodation figure has been unreliable as a measure as these figures do no include all methods of payment – such as online and bank transfers so tends to be erratic when looking at the accommodation figure.